ssruoh/CI_MS4/README.md

 * Responsive on all screen sizes.
 * All pages have a uniform navigation bar and footer.
-* Signup and Login pages.
+* Functional signup and Login pages.
 * Profile pages, where stored delivery information and past orders may be viewed.
 * Product category selection in navigation menu.
 * Product search functionality with the search bar.